Yahyakiani/Css_Notes/Psychology/Theories.md

 inappropriate and inaccurate thoughts and beliefs about circumstances in a person’s world.
 For example, people with anxiety disorders may view a friendly puppy as a ferocious and savage pit bull.
+  - **Treatment** Antidepressant ,CBT

-- **somatoform disorders** Psychological diffi culties that take on a physical
+- **somatoform disorders** Psychological difficulties that take on a physical
 (somatic) form, but for which there is no medical cause.
   -  **hypochondriasis** A disorder in which people have a constant fear of illness and a preoccupation with their health.
-  -  **conversion disorder** A major somatoform disorder that involves an actual physical disturbance, such as the inability to use a sensory organ or the complete or partial inability to move an arm or leg.
+  -  **conversion disorder** A major somatoform disorder that involves an actual physical disturbance, such as the inability to use a sensory organ or the complete or partial inability to move an arm or leg.
+  - **Treatment** Antidepressant ,CBT
 -  **Dissociative Disorders**
    -  **dissociative identity disorder** (DID)
  A disorder in which a person displays characteristics of two or more distinct personalities.
-   - **Dissociative amnesia** is another dissociative disorder in which a signifi cant, selective memory loss occurs.
+   - **Dissociative amnesia** is another dissociative disorder in which a significant, selective memory loss occurs.
 Dissociative amnesia is unlike simple amnesia, which involves an actual loss of information from memory and typically results from a physiological cause.
-In contrast, in cases of dissociative amnesia, the “forgotten” material is still present in memory—it simply cannot be recalled.
+In contrast, in cases of dissociative amnesia, the “forgotten” material is still present in memory—it simply cannot be recalled.
 The term repressed memories is sometimes used to describe the lost memories of people with dissociative amnesia.
    - A more unusual form of amnesia is a condition known as **dissociative fugue** .
 In this state, people take sudden, impulsive trips and sometimes assume a new identity.
-After a period of time—days, months, or sometimes even years—they suddenly realize that they are in a strange place and completely forget the time they have spent wandering
+After a period of time—days, months, or sometimes even years—they suddenly realize that they are in a strange place and completely forget the time they have spent wandering
+   - **Depersonalization-derealization disorder** You have persistent or recurrent experiences of feeling detached from yourself, as if you're an outside observer of your thoughts, sensations, actions or your body
+   - **Treatment**  talk therapy, counseling or psychosocial therapy(Family Therapy), antidepressants, anti-anxiety medications or antipsychotic drugs

 -  **Mood Disorders**
-   -  **mood disorder** A disturbance in emotional experience that is strong enough to intrude on everyday living
+   -  **mood disorder** A disturbance in emotionalexperience that is strong enough to intrude on everyday living
    -  **major depression** A severe form of depression that interferes with